How to: Configure Projects to Target Platforms

 To configure a project to target a 64-bit platform

-In the Active solution platform list, select the 64-bit platform for the solution to target.
-If the platform does not exist in the list, select New.
+In the Active solution platform list, choose a 64-bit platform for the solution to target, and then choose the Close button.

-If you create a new name for your configuration, you may have to modify the settings in the Project Designer to target the correct platform.
+If you give your configuration a new name, you may have to modify the settings in the Project Designer to target the correct platform.

-If you want to copy the settings from a current platform configuration, select the platform configuration to copy settings from, and click OK.
+If you want to copy the settings from a current platform configuration, choose it, and then choose the OK button.

-The properties for all projects targetin the 64-bit platform are updated, and the next build of the project will be optimized for 64-bit platforms.
+The properties for all projects that target the 64-bit platform are updated, and the next build of the project will be optimized for 64-bit platforms.